-Read a book from the bibliography or one of your choice.
+Read a book from the bibliography or one of student's choice.
 If taking this course in a group, each person should read a book.
-Only one person needs to write a 2 page summary.
+Only one person needs to write a summary.
+Critique the book based on personal experiences.
+Write a 2-3 page paper.